Skip to main content

 Arguments by the Petitioner

-Kesavananda Bharati, a religious leader, and landowner, argued that the Kerala Land Reforms Act violated his fundamental right to manage religiously owned property under Article 26 of the Constitution.
+Kesavananda Bharati, a religious leader and landowner, argued that the Kerala Land Reforms Act violated his fundamental right to manage religiously owned property under Article 26 of the Constitution.
 He contended that the 29th Amendment prevented judicial review of laws violating fundamental rights.
 His lead counsel, Nani Palkhivala, argued that Parliament could amend the Constitution but not its basic structure.

-Defense by the State of Kerala
+Defence by the State of Kerala

 The State of Kerala argued that Parliament had the unlimited power to amend any part of the Constitution under Article 368.
 The amendments did not alter the basic structure or violate fundamental rights.
 The government had the power to enact land reform laws for equitable distribution under Article 39.